ibm-cloud-docs/power-iaas/modifying-instance.md

 6. Select one of the following Storage pool options:
    - **Auto-select pool**: Use this option to allow the system to automatically select a storage pool, for the desired storage tier, that has sufficient capacity.
-   - **Affinity**: Use this option to select an existing virtual server instance (VM) or an existing volume as the affinity object.
+   - **Affinity**: Use this option to select an existing virtual server instance (VSI) or an existing volume as the affinity object.
 The new volume is created in the same storage pool where the affinity object resides.
-If you are using VM instance as an affinity object, the storage pool that is selected is based on the PMV instance's root (boot) volume.
+If you are using the VSI as an affinity object, the storage pool that is selected is based on the PMV instance's root (boot) volume.
-   - **Anti-affinity**: Use this option to specify one or more existing VM instances or one or more volumes as the anti-affinity objects.
+   - **Anti-affinity**: Use this option to specify one or more existing VSIs or one or more volumes as the anti-affinity objects.
 The new volume is created in a different storage pool than the storage pool where one or more anti-affinity objects reside.

     For more information about affinity and anti-affinity policies, see [What does it mean to set an affinity or anti-affinity rule?](/docs/power-iaas?topic=power-iaas-powervs-faqs#affinity).

     In the API, for create volume feature the properties `antiAffinityVMInstances` and `antiAffinityVolumes` are used to specify anti-affinity objects.
-You can specify only one object type for affinity or anti-affinity objects, either VM instances or Volumes.
+You can specify only one object type for affinity or anti-affinity objects, either VSIs or Volumes.
 For more information about storage volumes APIs, see [Create a new data volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-post) and [Create multiple data volumes from a single definition](/apidocs/power-cloud#pcloud-v2-volumes-post).
     {: note}

 7. Click **Create and Attach**.